microsoft/vscode-wiki/Roadmap.md

 ### For extension authors

-* :runner: Improve the language API to support a hierarchical navigation to the symbols in a document
+* [x] Improve the language API to support a hierarchical navigation to the symbols in a document
 * Make extension contributions attributable to an extension (e.g. error messages, commands)
 * [x] Support migrating the publisher of an extension to another publisher
 * [x] Investigate contributing explorer viewlets as a first class element in the activity bar